george-hadv-jolkesky/Comexstat-Project/support/README.md

-# Folder used to store supporting files, such as the ones for identified dataset column pattern.
+# Folder used to store supporting files, such as the ones for identifying dataset column pattern.